SF Startup Survival Guide: How to help your employee move to San Francisco

 As fate would have it, I found a padmapper alert in my inbox while Chris and I were talking about the poor apartment we had just looked at.
 The new listing, in a nicer area, had a phone number to call for a showing.
 We called saying we were 15 minutes away and would love to see it right away.
 The landlord agreed to meet us and 40 minutes later we were signing the paperwork on our new apartment (while her phone was ringing off the hook with more people interested).

 • Pro Tip: NEVER go to an open house for an apartment.
 You will be competing against as many as 100 other people.
-Some sketcky landlords will even try to get everyone to pay an “application fee” so they can squeeze money out of all the people coming in addition to the rental fee that will invariably be bid up with all the frenzied lookers.
+Some sketchy landlords will even try to get everyone to pay an “application fee” so they can squeeze money out of all the people coming in addition to the rental fee that will invariably be bid up with all the frenzied lookers.

 10) Tough Market != Impossible Market.